BaryoDev/Verdict/docs/developer_quick_reference.md

 ```

 **Key Differences:**
-1. Upshot requires error codes (better for APIs)
+1. Verdict requires error codes (better for APIs)
-2. Upshot has separate packages for features (opt-in)
+2. Verdict has separate packages for features (opt-in)
-3. Upshot is 230x faster with zero allocation
+3. Verdict is 230x faster with zero allocation

 ---